 (iii) attendance at an examination or test or any part of them;

 (iv) entitlement to the results of any unit, examination or test or of any part of them;

 (v) attendance at the University or any part of it;

-(d) cancellation or deprivation of credit either for the piece of assessable work in relation to which misconduct occurred or for the whole unit of which the piece of assessable work is a component but only if the misconduct involved acting dishonestly or unfairly;
+(d) cancellation or deprivation of credit either for the piece of assessable work in relation to which misconduct occurred or for the whole unit of which the piece of assessable work is a component or for all units a student is currently enrolled in within a course, but only if the misconduct involved acting dishonestly or unfairly;

 (e) requirement to do further work or repeat work within the unit or course in relation to which misconduct occurred;